Delta Air Lines (NYSE:DAL) Announces Quarterly Earnings Results, Misses Estimates By $0.14 EPS

-Delta Air Lines (NYSE:DAL) issued its quarterly earnings data on Thursday.
-The transportation company reported ($2.53) earnings per share for the quarter, missing analysts’ consensus estimates of ($2.39) by ($0.14), RTT News reports.
-Delta Air Lines had a negative return on equity of 39.69% and a negative net margin of 42.88%.
-The firm had revenue of $3.97 billion during the quarter, compared to analyst estimates of $3.59 billion.
-During the same quarter last year, the company posted $1.70 EPS.
-The company’s revenue was down 65.3% on a year-over-year basis.
+Delta Air Lines (NYSE:DAL) released its quarterly earnings results on Thursday.
+The transportation company reported ($2.53) EPS for the quarter, missing analysts’ consensus estimates of ($2.39) by ($0.14), RTT News reports.
+Delta Air Lines had a negative net margin of 42.88% and a negative return on equity of 39.69%.
+The company had revenue of $3.97 billion during the quarter, compared to the consensus estimate of $3.59 billion.
+During the same quarter last year, the firm posted $1.70 EPS.
+The company’s quarterly revenue was down 65.3% on a year-over-year basis.
 Delta Air Lines updated its Q1 2021

 Pre-Market guidance to EPS.

-In related news, CEO Edward H. Bastian sold 65,000 shares of Delta Air Lines stock in a transaction on Thursday, October 22nd.
-The stock was sold at an average price of $33.58, for a total transaction of $2,182,700.00.
-Following the completion of the transaction, the chief executive officer now directly owns 341,060 shares of the company’s stock, valued at $11,452,794.80.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, CFO Paul A. Jacobson sold 125,000 shares of Delta Air Lines stock in a transaction on Monday, November 9th.
-The stock was sold at an average price of $35.84, for a total value of $4,480,000.00.
+In other Delta Air Lines news, CFO Paul A. Jacobson sold 125,000 shares of Delta Air Lines stock in a transaction on Monday, November 9th.
+The shares were sold at an average price of $35.84, for a total transaction of $4,480,000.00.
 Following the transaction, the chief financial officer now directly owns 303,478 shares of the company’s stock, valued at approximately $10,876,651.52.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, EVP Joanne D. Smith sold 13,532 shares of Delta Air Lines stock in a transaction on Monday, November 9th.
+The stock was sold at an average price of $36.81, for a total transaction of $498,112.92.
+Following the transaction, the executive vice president now directly owns 102,471 shares in the company, valued at $3,771,957.51.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 255,487 shares of company stock worth $9,077,952 over the last 90 days.
-Insiders own 0.63% of the company’s stock.
+Insiders sold a total of 255,487 shares of company stock worth $9,077,952 in the last 90 days.
+0.63% of the stock is currently owned by company insiders.

 Delta Air Lines Company Profile